Loading your recommendations…

 Durham County Courthouse, 510 S. Dillard St.

 Start the month off right with the ceremonial raising of the Juneteenth Flag at the Durham County Court House.
-The ceremony will include readings from the three Freedom Documents, addresses from community leaders, and presentation by Buffalo Soldier re-enactors alongside the Durham County Sheriff Honor Guard.
+The ceremony will include readings from the three Freedom Documents, community reflections and remarks by Mayor Leo Williams and Interim Police Chief Walter Tate, and presentation by Buffalo Soldier re-enactors alongside the Durham County Sheriff Honor Guard.

 Location: